wainaina-peter/AirBnB-price-prediction/README.md

 I built two models with an aim of seeing which model will perform better between the two, against evaluation metrics.
 The two models are:
 -  Linear Regression Model
--  Random Forest Regression Model,
+-  Random Forest Regression Model

-9. # Conclusion
+8. # Conclusion

-10. # Recommendations
-11. # Repository Guide.
+The Random Forest Regression model performs better as it has a lower mean absolute error as compared to the Linear Regression Model.